Skip to main content

 Make your home safer

-There are changes you can make at home that will help you to prevent falls, like installing hand rails to keep you steady in the bathroom or out in the garden.
+There are changes you can make at home that will help you to prevent falls, like installing handrails to keep you steady in the bathroom, or out in the garden.

-Some trusts offer a 24-hour community alarm service.
 The service provides help and reassurance in an emergency to people who are elderly and at risk of falls.
-You can keep your alarm with you at all times as a pendant around your neck or on your wrist.

-If you fall you press the button on the pendant to activate a separate alarm unit.
-This alarm unit has a powerful microphone and loud speaker, letting you talk to a member of staff who will get help.
+If you fall, you press the button on the pendant to activate a separate alarm unit.
+This alarm unit has a powerful microphone and loud speaker, letting you talk to a member of staff, who will get help.

 You might also consider the option of sheltered housing, where you maintain your independence but have background support when you need it.